-540 DEVELOPMENTAL CHARACTERISTICS OF EXCEPTIONAL INDIVIDUALS tification, developmental characteristics, and treatment procedures for atypical children and youth in both regular and special education facilities.

-DEVELOPMENTAL CHARACTERISTICS OF THE MENTALLY RETARDED 4 credits Prerequisites: 440/540.
+- 540 DEVELOPMENTAL CHARACTERISTICS OF EXCEPTIONAL INDIVIDUALS 3 credits Identification, developmental characteristics, and treatment procedures for atypical children and youth in both regular and special education facilities. - 541 DEVELOPMENTAL CHARACTERISTICS OF THE MENTALLY RETARDED 4 credits Prerequisites: 440/540.
 A survey of the etiology, diagnoses, classification, and developmental characteristics of individuals with mental retardation and developmental disabilities.
-This course will include individuals classified at all levels of mental retardation; mild, moderate severe, and profound.

-DEVELOPMENTAL CHARACTERISTICS OF THE SPECIFIC
+This course will include individuals classified at all levels of mental retardation: mild, moderate, severe, and profound. - DEVELOPMENTAL CHARACTERISTICS OF THE SPECIFIC LEARNING DISABLED 3 credits Prerequisite: 440/540.
+Survey of etiology, diagnosis, classification and developmental characteristics of learning disabled individuals - DEVELOPMENTAL CHARACTERISTICS OF INTELLECTUALLY GIFTED INDIVIDUALS 3 credits Prerequisite: 440/540.
+Survey of etiology, diagnosis, classification and developmental characteristics of intellectually gifted individuals. - DEVELOPMENTAL CHARACTERISTICS OF ORTHOPEDICALLY HANDICAPPED INDIVIDUALS 545